Three Days that changed the world

 If Matthew made a mistake . . .

 Besides this, allow me to submit to you the logical outcome of such a position.
 If Matthew made a mistake and misunderstood Jesus, then so could Mark, Luke, John, Peter and Paul.
 Every word in the Bible is now up for debate as to its trustworthiness.
-The validity of the words of Jesus are now judged by how well they fit our own theological musings and traditions.
+The validity of its words are now judged by how well they fit our own traditions.
+Tradition is fine, as long as it doesn't negate the very words of God, which sadly in many respects, it does.

 With the stoke of a pen, Mr. Barclay, as well as others, have placed the entire body of Scripture in the shadows of doubt and uncertainty.